Lyppo/Lyppo/README.md

 ###

 <p align="center">‎ <br>👋 Hi, I'm Anto!
-Passionate developer 💻, studying computer science and medicine 🩺, I dive into new tech projects whenever I have some free time ⏳.<br>Between lines of code, you’ll find me on a karting track 🏎️, rollerblading 🛹, or exploring new video games 🎮.<br>Curious, I often find myself in the right place at the right time, ready to seize every opportunity 🌟!</p>
+Passionate developer 💻, studying computer science and medicine 🩺,<br>I dive into new tech projects whenever I have some free time ⏳.<br>Between lines of code, you’ll find me on a karting track 🏎️,<br>rollerblading 🛹, or exploring new video games 🎮.<br>Curious, I often find myself in the right place at the right time,<br>ready to seize every opportunity 🌟!</p>

 ###